-Copies of the EPP are maintained with the Campus President, the Leadership Team, the Business Office Manager, Registrar, Program Directors and LRC Manager.
+Copies of the Emergency Preparedness Plan are maintained with the Campus President, the Leadership Team, the Program Directors, the Registrar, the Admissions, Business, and Finance Staff, and the Student Success Coordinator.

-Distribution of Plan/Training
+Distribution of Plan and Training

-- The Emergency Preparedness Plan is distributed to all faculty and staff during the onboarding process. - Faculty and staff receive Emergency Preparedness Plan annual in-service training/updates. - Students are trained on the Emergency Preparedness Plan during the New Student Orientation. - A copy of the Emergency Preparedness Plan is posted on the Fortis College, 'Ignite to Learn' site. - A printed copy of the Emergency Preparedness Plan will be maintained at the front desk.
+- The Emergency Preparedness Plan is distributed to all faculty and staff during the new hire on-boarding process. - Faculty and staff receive Emergency Preparedness Plan annual in-service training/updates. - Students are trained on the Emergency Preparedness Plan during the New Student Orientation. - A copy of the Emergency Preparedness Plan is posted on the Fortis College, 'Ignite to Learn' site.